Music of New Jersey: Punk and alternative

 Several prominent college rock bands originated in the state.
 The Smithereens were formed in Carteret and built up a following in the state, becoming an early success in the alternative genre with songs like "A Girl Like You" and "Behind the Wall of Sleep".
 Other alternative bands, such as Wayne's Dramarama (of "Anything, Anything" fame) and Westfield's Whirling Dervishes, saw success during the 1980s and 1990s.
 Indie rock band Yo La Tengo formed in Hoboken in the mid-1980s.
 Power pop band and New Jersey natives Fountains of Wayne based their name on a shop from their hometown of Wayne.

 My Chemical Romance, formed in Jersey City, New Jersey in late 2001, had a number 2 album on the Billboard 200 with their 2006 album The Black Parade.
 The Early November formed in 1999 in Hammonton, NJ, and after a 4-year hiatus beginning in 2007, reunited in 2011.
 Often referred to as modern progenitors of the Jersey Shore sound popularized by Bruce Springsteen, The Gaslight Anthem came together in New Brunswick in 2005 and released 5 studio albums to a mix of critical acclaim and high chart positions, including two Top 5 records with Handwritten and Get Hurt.

+The New Brunswick, New Jersey music scene is heavily influenced by alternative rock and hardcore punk.
+The city has been home to a large number of rock bands.